Gigas002/software-and-services/linstall.md

 - Use `game-performance` script as launch option for games, see: <https://wiki.cachyos.org/configuration/gaming/#how-to-add-game-performance-to-steam-lutris-heroic-games-launcher-and-bottles>
 - Change 3D-V Cache Optimizer mode to `cache` when gaming, see: <https://wiki.cachyos.org/configuration/general_system_tweaks/#amd-3d-v-cache-optimizer>
 - Enable `scx_bpfland` or `scx_lavd` in cachyos Kernel Manager GUI.
 Then, disable ananicy rules, see: <https://wiki.cachyos.org/configuration/sched-ext/#disable-ananicy-cpp>

+## Add values to PATH

+On cachyos `~/.local/bin` is not added to PATH.
+Though it is not recommended, you can add it to path in `/etc/profile`